Students in CPS Lab

 Our labs are located in St. Augustine Hall, where they are easily accessible to students and faculty.

-This is a flexible space dedicated to faculty and students that enhances interdisciplinary communication and collaboration across majors of study.
+This is a flexible space dedicated to faculty and staff that enhances interdisciplinary communication and collaboration across majors of study.
 The dynamic layout allows for swift room redesign depending on the needs of the audience.
 The technology embedded in “the commons” enables distributed and online connectivity, videoconferencing, distance and hybrid learning, and more.
-Displays are further integrated with the laboratories existing on the same floor (and eventually our film and TV studios) to create a common space for distributed work.
+Displays are further integrated with the laboratories existing on the same floor to create a common space for distributed work.

 The Cyber Security Lab provides students with the opportunity to learn, apply, and practice cyber security.
 Students work with software and employ techniques for intrusion detection, vulnerability mitigation, network perimeter defense, incident response, network forensics investigation, and malware analysis.
 The lab is used for both digital and hands-on forensic analysis and uses 2D and 3D cameras and visualizers to capture the hands-on activities and rebroadcast them “live” across the classroom and online.